homm/image-codecs-bench/Notes.md

 **Speed 5 is recommended for offline compression.** All levels below that don't make sense.

+### Spped 6 vs 5

+3x faster, constant but not significant size enlargement.

+**Speed 6 is recommended for online compression.** All levels above have quality problems.

 ### Speed 7 vs 6

 This and next levels have problems with picture quality: missing parts